adkelley/javascript-to-purescript/tut04P2/README.md

 # Use chain for composable error handling with nested Eithers
-## Part 2 - More side effects, records, and chain
+## Part 2 - File IO, Foreign, and Records

 ![series banner](../resources/glitched-abstract.jpg)